okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-email/main/index.md

 ## Integrate different browser and device scenario with magic links

-The email magic links feature is designed with security in mind and only works when there is complete assurance that the person who started the request is the same one who clicked on the magic link.
-For example, a user who started signing into your app in a web browser must be in the same browser when they click on the magic link.
+The Email Magic Links feature is designed with security in mind and only works when there is complete assurance that the person who started the request is the same one who clicked the magic link.
+For example, a user who started signing in to your app in a web browser must be in the same browser when they click the magic link.
 If the user's browser or device is different, the magic link is disabled, and they need to use OTP or return to the original browser to complete the email verification.
 The following flowchart illustrates this logic.

 <div class="common-image-format">